shawnkeqin/shawnkeqin/README.md

 - Reading about scalability and distributed systems 📚
 - Rejected full time offers from JP Morgan, PayPal and Huawei for learning and growth 📈
 - Email me at shawnlimkq95@gmail.com
-- Founder + Engineer at 🚀 moon : https://tomoonz.com/
+- Founder/Engineer at 🚀 moon : https://tomoonz.com/
-- Engineering something new...
+- Building something new...

 ### Connect with me: